knative/docs/docs/install/Knative-with-any-k8s.md

    If it is not installed, follow the instructions [here](https://docs.solo.io/gloo/latest/installation/knative/#install-command-line-tool-cli)

-2. Install Gloo and the Knative integration:
+1. Install Gloo and the Knative integration:

     ```bash
     glooctl install knative --install-knative=false
     ```

-3. Fetch the External IP or CNAME
+1. Fetch the External IP or CNAME:

    ```bash
    kubectl get svc -ngloo-system knative-external-proxy